-Figure 2.4 shows sales per month, demonstrating the exponential trend in those sales.
-A line chart is a combination of points that show the size of a given category over time.
-Charts can be used to present currency rates or to show the sales trend of a given product (www_2.1).
+Figure 2.4 above shows sales per month, demonstrating the exponential trend in those sales.
+A line chart is a combination of points showing the size of a given category over time.
+Charts can be used to present currency rates or show the sales trend of a given product (www\2.1).